joewandy/peak-grouping-alignment/README.md

 - **MW** contains the main peak alignment (matching) code for the proposed methods (MW/MWG/MWM) method.
 The implementation is done in Python, and the main executable script is MW.py.
 - **input_data** contains the dataset used in experiments to measure performance in the paper.
 Further explanation can be found inside that directory.
 - **experiments** contains scripts to run the evaluation pipeline and do parameter scans.
+More details can be found inside that directory.

 ## Checking out the whole project